OpenVidu/openvidu.io-docs/docs/components/openvidu-toolbar-panel-buttons.md

 ---

-The [VideoconferenceComponent](/api/openvidu-angular/components/VideoconferenceComponent.html) needs the tokens for connecting to the session.
-We will requesting them when the users clicks on the _joinButton_ so we call to `onJoinButtonClicked` method when this is happening.
+The [VideoconferenceComponent](/api/openvidu-angular/components/VideoconferenceComponent.html) needs the tokens to connect to the session.
+We will request them when the users clicks on the _joinButton_, so we call to `onJoinButtonClicked` method when this happens.
 After requesting the token, the VideoconferenceComponent will use them for connecting to the session.

 ```html